 Dr Jane Frances, Policy Adviser in Education at Changing Faces, talks about how we look at faces and how different ways of seeing are represented in our In Your Face exhibition.

 Our brand new family experience, In Your Face, opened on 23 July with an amazing celebration party.

-A century on, she caught the attention of social media and the world’s press—but it’s not until now that we really know who Christina really was.
+A century after being photographed, she caught the attention of social media and the world’s press—but only now do we know who Christina really was.

 Backdrops and drapery have been used for as long as photographers have been taking photographs, but one of the strangest uses was by Lewis Carroll in 1865.

 We’ll be making hundreds of images from the world’s largest public collection of Cameron portraits available online as part of a year-long digitisation project.

 The use of photography to keep a record of criminals began in the 1840s when police forces commissioned portraits of offenders for so-called Rogues’ Galleries.